stolostron/multicluster-observability-addon/README.md

 - For Logs the operator installed will be [cluster-logging-operator](https://github.com/openshift/cluster-logging-operator).
 And the AddOn will configure a [ClusterLogForwarder](https://github.com/openshift/cluster-logging-operator) resource to forward logs to AWS CloudWatch.

+- For Taces the addon installs the [Red Hat build of OpenTelemetry](https://docs.openshift.com/container-platform/4.14/otel/otel-release-notes.html).
+Later, it will configure an [OpenTelemetry Collector](https://docs.openshift.com/container-platform/4.14/otel/otel-configuring.html) instance in the spoke clusters to forward traces.
+[Read more](./docs/tracing/).

 The logging-ocm-addon consists of one component:

 - **Addon-Manager**: Not only manages the installation of the AddOn on spoke clusters.
 But also builds the manifests that will be deployed to the spoke clusters.